SOUND FOUNTAIN

 Of course it is possible to build a tone arm which is much longer than 12 inch, but the stiffness and the density of the materials used, and the mass of the arm, are the restricting parameters.

-The manufacturer will probably mention in the list of technical specs what the overhang for a specific cartridge is.
-Adjusting the arm in accordance with the specified overhang can give the least tracking error.
+The manufacturer will probably (and hopefully) mention in the list of technical specs what the overhang for a specific arm is.
+And this determines the position of the cartridge.
+Adjusting the arm in accordance with the specified overhang (and of course the distance between spindle and arm base as supplied by the manufacturer, can give the least tracking error.

 TECHNICAL SPECIFICATIONS OF THE ARM